eosforce/testnet-main/README.md

-# testnet-v0.5
+# testnet-main

-Welcome to EOS Force Testnet v0.5!
+Welcome to EOS Force Testnet!

 EOS Force is an EOSIO software based blockchain focusing on the security and stablity.